Developer-Sanctuary/Constitution/README.md

-# The Constitution of The Republic of Developer Sanctuary
+# The Constitution of The Failed Republic of Developer Sanctuary

- As modified up to Friday, November 24, 2023.
+ As modified up to Friday, November 24rd, 2023.